Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 3.3 Given a scenario, implement secure network designs

 The firewall is one of the longest serving types of network security control, developed to segregate some of the first Internet networks in the 1980s.
-Since those early days, firewall types and functionality have both broadened and deepened. **As a network security professional, a very large part of your workday will be taken up with implementing, configuring, and troubleshooting [[firewalls]] and [[proxies]].**
+Since those early days, firewall types and functionality have both broadened and deepened. **As a network security professional, a very large part of your workday will be taken up with implementing, configuring, and troubleshooting [[firewall]] and [[proxies]].**
 # PACKET FILTERING FIREWALLS

 Packet filtering describes the earliest type of network firewall.
 All firewalls can still perform this basic function.